neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 You can use it to:
 - Explain the widget and its purpose.
 - Provide context about where the widget should be used.
-- Or anything else you want.
+- Add any other information you want.

 Markdown syntax is also supported.
 To add a description, use the [`c.description('Description Text')`](../werkbank/DescriptionComposerExtension/description.html) method.